Keep emails and calendar events private

 When you add an email address or domain to the protected recipients list, all emails, calendar events, and communication intelligence data will be hidden for their record page in Attio.

-Adding a domain as a protected recipient: Hides emails on the company’s record page.
+• Adding a domain as a protected recipient: Hides emails on the company’s record page and on person records with email addresses on that domain.
 This does not prevent all emails involving the domain from showing on other records in Attio.
 Communication intelligence attribute values for the company record are hidden.

 Note: To fully hide all emails and calendar events involving an address or domain, use the blocklist instead.